astropy/astropy/docs/models/parameters.rst

 Parameters are used in three different contexts within this package: communicating with fitters, model evaluation and getting values to/from users.

-Models maintain a list of parameter names, `~astropy.models.core.Model.parnames`.
+Models maintain a list of parameter names, `~astropy.models.core.Model.param_names`.
 Single parameters are list-like objects, instances of `~astropy.models.parameters.Parameter`.
 Simple mathematical operations can be performed with them.
 The preferred way for users to interact with models is through individual parameters.